Welcome to the Snyder Clinic!

 - A child who is too ill to function in the classroom

-- A full list of conditions for which the school must exclude children can be obtained from the school nurse
+- A full list of conditions for which the school must exclude children can be obtained by visiting CISD Health Services.

 The Snyder Clinic is also grateful for clothing donations for this purpose.
 If you have any gently-used clothes or NEW boys/girls underwear you are able to donate to the clinic we would greatly appreciate it!